desbenn/bsjme/readme.rst

 What is BSJME
 ###################

-BSJME stands for Bureau of Standards Monitoring and Evaluation...
+BSJME stands for Bureau of Standards Jamaica Monitoring and Evaluation...